khalid-hussain/shaheen/chap14.md

 times, Al-Zeghel tried to advance towards Malaga through the mountains but in vain due to the presence of a large number Ferdinand's troops in the field.

-Even Badr Bin Mughira diverted his attacks towards the southeast instead of the northeast but the minor losses could not uproot Ferdinand's cowardly troops and based on previous bad experiences he didn't permit his troops for an onslaught.
+Even Badr bin Mughira diverted his attacks towards the southeast instead of the northeast but the minor losses could not uproot Ferdinand's cowardly troops and based on previous bad experiences he didn't permit his troops for an onslaught.